stakater/stakater-docs/docs/content/sre/tenant-operator/integration-config.md

 ### Cluster Admin Groups

 `clusterAdminGroups:` Contains names of the groups that are allowed to perform CRUD operations on namespaces present on the cluster.
-Users in the specified group(s) will be able to perform these operations without the tenant-operator getting in their way
+Users in the specified group(s) will be able to perform these operations without the Tenant Operator getting in their way

 ### Privileged Namespaces

-`privilegedNamespaces:` Contains the list of `namespaces` ignored by the tenant-operator.
-The tenant-operator will not manage the `namespaces` in this list.
+`privilegedNamespaces:` Contains the list of `namespaces` ignored by the Tenant Operator.
+The Tenant Operator will not manage the `namespaces` in this list.
 Values in this list are regex patterns.
 For example, to ignore the `default` namespace, we can specify `^default$`; and to ignore all `namespaces` starting with the `openshift-` prefix, we can specify `^openshift-*`.

 ### Privileged ServiceAccounts

-`privilegedServiceAccounts:` Contains the list of `ServiceAccounts` ignored by the tenant-operator.
-The tenant-operator will not manage the `ServiceAccounts` in this list.
+`privilegedServiceAccounts:` Contains the list of `ServiceAccounts` ignored by the Tenant Operator.
+The Tenant Operator will not manage the `ServiceAccounts` in this list.
 Values in this list are regex patterns.
 For example, to ignore all `ServiceAccounts` starting with the `system:serviceaccount:openshift-` prefix, we can use `^system:serviceaccount:openshift-*`; and to ignore the `system:serviceaccount:builder` service account we can use `^system:serviceaccount:builder$.`

 ### Namespace Access Policy